rehan4me/MERN_STACK_LOGIN_APP/README.md

 # User login application

-This is a user login and registration app using React.js, Node.js, Express, Passport, MongoDB and some other packages.
+This is a user login and registration app using React.js, Node.js, Express.js, Passport.js and MongoDB cloud.

 ### Usage